MoonZoon/MoonZoon/docs/frontend.md

 - Too extreme contrast weakens reading stamina - you shouldn't use pure black and white too often (unless you are creating a special theme for low vision users).
 - Relatively many people are at least slightly color blind.
 It means, for example:
    - Red "Stop button" has to have also a text label.
    - Do you want to show different routes on the map?
-Use rather different line styles (e.g. dashed, dottted) instead of different colors.
+Use different line styles (e.g. dashed, dottted) instead of different colors.
    - The guy over there maybe doesn't know his T-shirt isn't gray but pink.
 (It's a typical issue for _deutan color blindness_; ~5% of men.)
    - Pick colors and labels for charts carefully - some charts could become useless for color blind people or when you decide to print them in a gray-scale mode.
 (HSLuv mode can help here a bit because you can pick colors with different lightness values.)